Lucky8882/FFT-Processor-using-CORDIC-Algorithms/README.md

 By Calculating Xcos(Theta) and Ysin(Theta) for Real (x) and Imaginary(Y) Inputs.

 In this Project I have Used VIO (Virtual Input and Output) IP of XILINX 2022.2 Software to Give Input and ILA (Integrated Logic Analyzer) To Observe Output.

+## Results
+8-Point FFT can be Calculated with Error Range From 0.20% to 0.25%